CallmeInnocent/GoG-WaveSpec/README.md

 | Lagos offshore | 5.0°N, 3.5°E | 1.3742 | 8.8960 | 9.0541 |

 The nominal Lagos case-study longitude is **3.4°E**.
 Because the ERA5 dataset uses a 0.5° grid, nearest-neighbour extraction selects the **3.5°E** ERA5 grid cell.

+The locations are intended to provide representative offshore cases for engineering interpretation and subsequent WEC assessment.
+They are not proposed as optimal or deployment-ready sites.

 ---